epctex-support/clutchco-scraper/README.md

 -   **Scrape company profile**

 Clutch provides a "platform of in-depth client reviews, data-driven content, and vetted market leaders".
-Scraping that content and extracting it in structured format could give you invaluable business insights and an edge over the competition.
+Scraping that content and extracting it in a structured format could give you invaluable business insights and an edge over the competition.

 ## Tutorial
 Check out this blog post on [how to extract data from Clutch.co with unofficial Clutch API](https://blog.apify.com/how-to-extract-data-from-clutch-co-without-api/) for more information on the scraper.

-## Bugs, fixes, updates and changelog
+## Bugs, fixes, updates, and changelog
 This scraper is under active development.
 If you have any feature requests, you can create an issue from [here](https://github.com/epctex/clutchco-scraper/issues).

 ### Upcoming changes